pravatbhusal/eagleeye/src/server/README.md

-# Apache Web-Server
+# Government Website and Web-server
-This folder contains the files for the Apache (PHP) Web-server.
-It also contains the front-end for the Eagle Eye government officials webpage to login and reply to any problems that are happening around the city.
+This folder contains the files for the government website and server-side scripts.

+The mobile folder contains the PHP scripts that the EagleEye React Native application fetches from.
+The web folder contains the PHP scripts that the EagleEye website fetches from.

+To run the web-server, place these files inside an Apache webs-server.
+You can access the website by opening the web-server in a web-browser.

 # Contributors
-The web-server was primarily programmed by Michael Kasman, and some of the PHP server scripts were also created by Pravat Bhusal.
+The front-end was programmed by Michael Kasman, and the server-side was programmed by Pravat Bhusal.